acv-binhvh/chef_ubuntu/README.md

 ## Tutorial

-Using Chef and Capistrano to deploy a Rails application on Ubuntu 16.04
+Using Chef setup server for rails on Ubuntu 16.04

 ## Stack
 * Ubuntu 16.04